 RDMA advantages over TCP include low latency, high throughput, and low CPU usage.
-However, unlike TCP, RDMA needs a lossless network; i.e. there should be no packet loss due to buffer overflow at the switches [17].
-The RoCE protocol runs on top of UDP with a go-back N retransmission strategy that severely impacts performance if invoked.
-As such, RoCE requires Priority-based Flow Control (IEEE Std 802.1Q-2018, Clause 36 [18]) to ensure that no packet loss occurs in the data center network.
-Figure 15 show how RoCE service throughput decreases rapidly with an increase in the packet loss rate.
-Loosing as little as one in one thousand packets decreases RoCE service performance by roughly 30%.
+However, unlike TCP, RDMA needs a lossless network; i.e. there must should be no packet loss due to buffer overflow at the switches [4417].
+The RoCE protocol is basedruns on top of UDP andwith a go-back N retransmission strategy that severely impacts performance if invoked.
+As such, RoCE requires Priority-based Flow Control (IEEE Std 802.1Q-2018, Clause 36 [4518])- to ensure that no packet loss occurs in the entire-data center network.
+Packet loss in the network severely affects the RoCE service performance.
+As shown in Figure X, the 15 show how Roce service throughput decreases rapidly with an increase in the packet loss rate.
+As Loosing as little as one thousandth of packet lost in the network, in one thousand packets decreases RoCE service performance by roughly 30%.

-Commented [PC1]: Where is this figure from?
+Commented [PC2]: Where is this figure from?